SuzanDewitz/TableFinder/README.md

 <br>

 ## Mybookings
   + The Mybookings page is an essential part of the website.
 It provides customers with a clear overview of their current and past reservations.
     Visitors can quickly and easily access their booking details, including the date, time, and number of guests, in a single location.
-The Mybookings page is designed to be intuitive and user-friendly, allowing customers to easily manage their reservations.
+  + The Mybookings page is designed to be intuitive and user-friendly, allowing customers to easily manage their reservations.
 In addition to viewing their current bookings, customers can also make changes to their reservations directly from the Mybookings page.
 By clicking on the "change" button, customers can update their reservation details, such as the date, time, or number of guests.
-Once the changes are saved, the updated information will be displayed on the Mybookings page.
-  Moreover, the Mybookings page provides customers with the ability to delete a reservation if necessary.
+   + Once the changes are saved, the updated information will be displayed on the Mybookings page.Moreover, the Mybookings page provides customers with the ability to delete a reservation if necessary.
 By clicking on the "delete" button, customers can remove a booking from their list of reservations.
-This feature makes it easy for customers to cancel a reservation they no longer need, freeing up space for other diners.
-  Overall, the Mybookings page is a convenient and user-friendly way for customers to manage their reservations at Tablefinder Restaurant.
+This feature makes it easy for customers to cancel a reservation they no longer need, freeing up space for other diners.Overall, the Mybookings page is a convenient and user-friendly way for customers to manage their reservations at Tablefinder Restaurant.

 <br>